Thizisfranklin/IDS2024F/Homework/HW 2/README.md

 10. In what decades were C, C++, and MATLAB/Python created, respectively?
 C: 1970s, C++: 1980s, MATLAB: 1970s,Python: 1990s.
 11. Name an ancestor programming language of C?
 An ancestor of C is B language.
 12. Name a programming language ancestor of C++ ?
 An ancestor of C++ is C.
 13. Name a programming language ancestor of MATLAB and a programming language ancestor of Python ?
-An ancestor of MATLAB is Fortran.
+An ancestor of MATLAB is Fortran.An ancestor of Python is ABC.
-14. An ancestor of Python is ABC11?
-What is the fastest part of the memory in the memory hierarchy of modern computers?
+14. What is the fastest part of the memory in the memory hierarchy of modern computers?The fastest part of the memory hierarchy is the registers.
-15. The fastest part of the memory hierarchy is the registers
+15. What is typically the smallest memory unit in the memory hierarchy of modern computers?The smallest memory unit is the bit.
+ How much faster is the access to the register memory compared to RAM in modern computers?Register memory access is typically faster by several orders of magnitude compared to RAM.
+16. How much faster is the access to the RAM compared to typical SSD hard drives in modern computers?
+RAM access is typically 10-100 times faster than SSDs.
+17. How much faster is the access to the RAM compared to typical HDD hard drives in modern computers?
+RAM access is typically 1000 times faster than HDDs.
+18. What are the primary roles of transistors in computers?
+Transistors act as switches and amplifiers in computers, controlling the flow of electrical signals and enabling binary computation.
+19. We know that more transistors mean faster computers.
+Then, why cannot we add more transistors to computers to make them faster?
+Adding more transistors increases heat and power consumption, and we face diminishing returns due to physical and quantum limitations.
+20. What are the three tasks accomplished within a CPU cycle?
+The three tasks are fetch, decode, and execute.
+21. Can a powerful computer with more CPU cycles be slower than a computer with fewer CPU cycles?
+Why or How?
+Yes, if the computer with more CPU cycles has slower memory access or inefficient software, it can be slower.
+22. What is the bottleneck of speed in modern computers?
+CPU clocks or memory access?
+Why?
+The bottleneck is often memory access because CPU speeds have outpaced the speed of memory access.
+23. What is the difference between the Dennard Scaling, MOSFET scaling, and Moore’s law?
+a)Dennard Scaling: As transistors get smaller, their power density stays constant, so that power use stays in proportion with area.
+b) MOSFET Scaling: Refers to the scaling of MOSFETs (transistors) to improve performance and reduce power consumption.
+c) Moore’s Law: The number of transistors on a microchip doubles approximately every two years.
+24. Three fundamental components of a Turing-complete language:
+a) Conditional branching (if-then-else)
+b) Ability to change state (assignment)
+c) Ability to loop (while, for)
+Extra Credit:
+Distinguishing exponential vs. power-law behavior in a 2D plot:
+Exponential behavior: Appears as a straight line on a semi-logarithmic plot (logarithmic scale on the y-axis).
+Power-law behavior: Appears as a straight line on a log-log plot (logarithmic scale on both axes).